 Another common cause of SI joint dysfunction is pregnancy.
 During pregnancy, hormones are released in the woman's body that allows ligaments to relax.
 This prepares the body for childbirth.
 Relaxation of the ligaments holding the SI joints together allows for increased motion in the joints and can lead to increased stresses and abnormal wear.
 The additional weight and walking pattern (altered gait) associated with pregnancy also places additional stress on the SI joints.

 Any condition that alters the normal walking pattern places increased stress on the SI joints.
 This could include a leg length discrepancy (one leg longer than the other), or pain in the hip, knee, ankle, or foot.
 Patients with severe pain in the lower extremity often develop problems with either the lower back (lumbar spine) or SI joints.
-In most cases if the underlying problem is treated, the associated lumbar spine or SI joint dysfunction will also improve.
+Usually, if the underlying problem is treated, the associated lumbar spine or SI joint dysfunction will also improve.